-IGUASSU FALLS Cross the border for a visit to the Argentine side of Iguassu Falls.
+IGUASSU FALLS Cross the border and visit the Argentine side of the falls.
 Begin with a short ride on the open-air Ecological Jungle Train through the rainforest.
 A series of boardwalks takes you above the falls to see the water crashing down into the Devil’s Throat.
 Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of endemic birds as well as flora from the area.

 IGUASSU FALLS–BUENOS AIRES, ARGENTINA Transfer to the airport for your flight to Buenos Aires, Argentina’s cosmopolitan capital.
 After settling into your hotel, an orientation tour familiarizes you with the “Paris of South America” and its wide boulevards, outdoor cafés, and charming shops.

 BUENOS AIRES Morning sightseeing with a Local Guide focuses on the city’s landmarks, including the Teatro Colón Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House), and Metropolitan Cathedral.
 Also, visit La Boca and San Telmo, one of Buenos Aires’ oldest neighborhoods, and Recoleta Cemetery where Eva Perón is buried.
 End your day with an Argentinean meal, followed by a sensuous Tango show.

 BUENOS AIRES Today is free for independent activities, or you can take an optional excursion to a local estancia (ranch) to experience the life of the gauchos (cowboys), as well as traditional dance performances and a barbecue lunch.